kareemaly/angularjs-auth-tutorial/README.md

-Managing user authentications and route access in angularjs
+Managing users authentication and route access in angularjs
 ==============

 Watch the tutorial on youtube